Immunotherapy for Lung Cancer

 2. Immunotherapy drugs interfere: Immunotherapy drugs disrupt the interaction between the protein receptors on T cells and the proteins on cancer cells.

-Types of Lung Cancer Immunotherapy
+Types of Immunotherapy Drugs for Lung Cancer

-Immune Checkpoint Inhibitors
+PD-1 and PD-L1 Checkpoint Inhibitors

 Examples of immune checkpoint inhibitor drugs include:

-• Bevacizumab (Avastin): This medication blocks vascular endothelial growth factor (VEGF).
+• Bevacizumab (Avastin®): This medication blocks vascular endothelial growth factor (VEGF).
 VEGF controls the blood vessels in lung cancer tumors.
 Without new blood vessels, lung cancer tumors will shrink and die.

-• Amivantamab (Rybrevant): This targets MET and epidermal growth factor receptors found in lung cancer cells.
+• Amivantamab (Rybrevant®): This targets MET and epidermal growth factor receptors found in lung cancer cells.

 Cancer Vaccines